4.19 Update: be observant

 It doesn’t have to be this way, contrary to popular belief, God’s green earth has enough resources to nourish 20 billion people let alone the nearly 8 billion we have before us.
 Yet, on a planet that is 71% water, capital traders and corporate swindlers peddle the ludicrous notion of water insecurity.
 Instead of coming up with ways to make food more available, evil corporations like Monsanto are engineering single cycle seeds to ensure that farmers can’t sustain their own crop without buying seeds from Monsanto one harvest cycle at a time.
 This is how capitalism works; without planned scarcity, there is no way to profit from humanity.

 Not only do major corporations create scarcity by restricting access to resources, imperialist governments and their globalist masters induce bloodshed on almost every continent save Antarctica.
 Even Antarctica is now feeling the weight of unbridled greed as nations wrangle over who gets to exploit and destroy it the same way they destroy everything else they touch.
 They do so by creating order out of chaos in order to steal the natural wealth of nations.
-The harrowing pictures of looting and death that you are currently witnessing on TV in Haiti did not get here by happenstance, countries don’t become failed states without outside intervention.
-Yemen, Syria, Iraq, Congo, and now Venezuela, there is never enough slaughter for jackals who profit through bloodshed.
+The harrowing pictures of death and destruction in Venezuela, Syria, Ethiopia and beyond are not happening by happenstance; countries don’t become failed states without outside intervention.
+There is never enough slaughter for jackals who profit through bloodshed.

 We live in the wealthiest country in the world; disconnected as we are from the troubles of the world by two oceans and a vast sea of indifference.
 Why should the multiplying injustices of the world bother us?
 The answer is simple: what is being done to billions of people around the world is washing up on the shores of America, France, the United Kingdom and beyond.
 The Yellow Vest movement is but the tip of the iceberg; decades of mismanagement and malpractice by western governments have given rise to a popular discontent that is simmering as the people seethe.
 Bailouts for bankers and austerity for their victims has stirred the passions of people—the plutocracy fear guillotine solutions.